Rybo713/V8Swaps/README.md

 5) Enjoy!

 # Credits
-By: Ryan Wong and Gregory Ocol and Adam B (Gavrii TCX Engine)
+By: Ryan Wong and Gregory Ocol

 Follow me on Twitter @RyanW713 for updates!

 Everything is open source.
-Credit @RyanW713 and @CanadianGreg and Adam B if code is copied
+Credit @RyanW713 and @CanadianGreg

 No re-uploads.